AdaCore/gnatstudio/docs/users_guide/extending.rst

   Replaced by the gnatmake executable configured in your project file.

 *%gprbuild*
-  Replaced by the gprbuild or gprmake command line configured in your project file.
+  Replaced by the gprbuild command line configured in your project file.

 *%gprclean*
   Replaced by the default cleaner configured in GPS.
 This can be e.g. `gnat